-How the matter was addressed in our audit

-Valuation of investment properties

-The Group's investment property portfolio amounted to AED 16,463 million as at 31 December 2020 (2019: AED 16,782 million) and the net fair value loss recorded in the consolidated statement of profit or loss amounted to AED 400 million (2019: AED 375 million).
-The Group measures its investment properties at fair value and engages an external valuer to determine the fair value of all its properties.

-The determination of the fair value of the majority of these investment properties is performed using the income approach of valuation, while a residual valuation methodology has been used for investment properties under development.

-The Group's determination of fair value for the investment properties requires management to make significant estimates and assumptions related to future rental rates, capitalisation rates and discount rates.

-132 The valuation of the portfolio involves significant estimation uncertainty and is based on a number of assumptions.
-The existence of significant estimation uncertainty warrants specific audit focus in this area as any bias or error in determining the fair value could lead to a material misstatement in the consolidated financial statements.

-COVID-19 continues to impact many aspects of daily life and the global economy.
-Travel, movement and operational restrictions have been implemented by many countries including the United Arab Emirates ("UAE") with the real estate market having experienced significant lower levels of transaction volume and liquidity.
-Therefore, in arriving at fair value estimates of the investment properties as at 31 December 2020, the third party valuers have used their market knowledge and professional judgment and have attached less weight to previous market evidence for comparison purposes.
-In these circumstances, a greater degree of uncertainty exists in estimating fair values of investment properties in comparison to a more active market.

-We have identified the valuation of investment properties as a key audit matter as the fair value is determined based on level 3 valuation methodologies which requires management to make significant estimates and judgements in determining the fair value of investment property.
+Key audit matter How the matter was addressed in our audit aluation of investment properties The Group's investment property portfolio amounted to AED 18,026 million as at 31 December 2021 (2020: AED We evaluated the design and implementation of controls in this area.
+16,463 million) and the net fair value gain recorded in the consolidated statement of profit or loss amounted to We assessed the valuer's competence and capabilities and read AED 146 million (2020: net fair value loss amounted to their terms of engagement with the Group to determine if the AED 400 million).
+The Group measures its investment scope of their work was sufficient for audit purposes. properties at fair value and engages an external valuer to determine the fair value of all its properties.
+We agreed the total valuation in the reports of third party valuers to the amount reported in the consolidated statement of The determination of the fair value of the majority of these investment properties is performed using the income financial position. approach of valuation, while a residual valuation methodology We tested the data provided to the valuers by the Group, on a has been used for investment properties under development. sample basis.
+The Group's determination of fair value for the investment We reviewed a sample of investment properties valued by properties requires management to make significant external valuers, and also involved our internal real estate estimates and assumptions related to future rental rates, valuation expert to review a sample of those properties, and capitalisation rates and discount rates. assessed whether the valuation of the properties was performed in accordance with the requirements of IFRS 13 Fair he valuation of the portfolio involves significant estimation Incertainty and is based on a number of assumptions.
+The Value Measurement. xistence of significant estimation uncertainty warrants Where we identified estimates that were outside acceptable pecific audit focus in this area as any bias or error in parameters, we discussed these with the valuers and management determining the fair value could lead to a material misstatement in the consolidated financial statements. to understand the rationale behind the estimates made.
+We reviewed sensitivity analyses on the significant assumptions COVID-19 continues to impact many aspects of daily life and to evaluate the extent of their impact on the determination of ne global economy.
+New strains of the COVID-19 virus have een discovered in 2021, which are characterised by higher fair values. ransmission rates.
+Travel, movement and operational We reperformed the arithmetical accuracy of the determination estrictions have been implemented by many countries including the United Arab Emirates ("UAE"), with some real of net fair value gain. state markets having experienced lower levels of transaction We assessed the disclosures made in relation to this matter to ctivity and liquidity.
+Nevertheless, the external valuers have determine if they were in accordance with the requirements dicated that, as at the valuation date, property markets are of IFRSs. ostly functioning again with transaction volumes and other or in reds. levant evidence at levels where enough market evidence ists upon which to base opinions of the values.
+Ve have identified the valuation of investment properties as key audit matter as the fair value is determined based on vel 3 valuation methodologies which requires management o make significant estimates and judgements in determining

-Refer to note 7 for disclosures relating to this matter.
+Refer to notes 4 and 7 for disclosures relating to this matter.